mowolf/gitcoin-frontend/README.md

 Gitcoin is obtained by contributing to open source development on github and can be traded between users.

-> A Blockchain explorer is avaliable at https://github.com/mowolf/gitcoin-frontend
+> A Blockchain Node is avaliable at https://github.com/konstantinullrich/gitcoin

 # Features